devicehive/IoT-framework/readme.md

 devicehive-gpio - our API for access to device's pins examples - samples of usage out IoT framework build - build system for our IoT framework
-Each directory contains more detailed information about component, see details there.
+Each directory contains more detailed information about component, see details there in readme files.